-Students shall apply via the Students' Representative Council and the Dean of Students, who shall advise the Rector or his duly delegated official on the application.
+Students shall apply via the Students' Representative Council and the Head of the Centre for Student Structures and Communities, who shall advise the Rector or his duly delegated official on the application.

-Staff members shall apply to the Vice-Rector (Community Interaction and Personnel), and persons from outside the University shall apply directly to the Rector
+Staff members shall apply to the Vice-Rector (Community Interaction and Personnel), and persons from outside the University shall apply directly to the Rector.